lucassel/pyinsults/README.md

-# insults
+# pyinsults

-A Python package for helping you call your users dirty names.
+That's right, harness the power of ´Python´ to dynamically call your users really inapropriate names.

 # Installation